sul-dlss/modsulator-app/README.md

 # modsulator-app
 A Grape API for the MODSulator.
+This API is used by Argo for spreadsheet bulk upload.